theolampert/nano/readme.md

 A tiny, configuration-free javascript setup that can be used for quick sketches or to build on top of.

 Goals:
-- Provide sane, modern javascript development experience.
+- Provide a sane, modern javascript development experience.
 - No framework or library opinions.

 Features: